rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 Checks drawing views one by one, and updates them if needed.

 ### Update flat pattern
 Regenerates missing flat models by activating flat environment.
-Requires running in foreground.

 ### Break part copy links
 Break design and/or construction part copy links